The United States is regions apart when it comes to attitudes about immigration, immigrants and immigration policies

 This analysis definitely tracks for Deep South and Greater Appalachia.
 Academic researchers have documented how these regions – traditionally places people emigrated from – suddenly became destinations for Latino migrants starting in the late 1990s, attracted to fill labor shortages in factories and meat and seafood processing plants.
 Starting from an extremely low baseline, Latino populations grew by hundreds or even thousands of percent in many Southern states during the 1990s and aughts, sprouting new Little Mexico neighborhoods in many cities and spurning migration researchers to start calling the region the Nuevo New South.

-“Around 2001, Latino children began to enter southern schools in noticeable numbers and Latino families began to buy homes in rural Alabama and Arkansas,” Jamie Winder, a geographer at Syracuse University’s Maxwell School who studied the issue, wrote in 2007.
+“Around 2001, Latino children began to enter southern schools in noticeable numbers and Latino families began to buy homes in rural Alabama and Arkansas,” Jamie Winders, a geographer at Syracuse University’s Maxwell School who studied the issue, wrote in 2007.
 “In the wake of this collision between the South’s emergence as an immigrant-receiving region and the nation’s post-9/11 eruption into border hysteria, southern states have scrambled to contain the social, political, and cultural challenges that Latino migrants bring to southern communities from an even deeper ‘south.’”

-Significantly, all of the examples of anti-immigrant feeling and policies Winder and other academics tracked in the aughts and 2010s were in the Deep South and Greater Appalachia, not Tidewater.
+Significantly, all of the examples of anti-immigrant feeling and policies Winders and other academics tracked in the aughts and 2010s were in the Deep South and Greater Appalachia, not Tidewater.
 This is because this region is no longer really “the South,” the result of phenomena I wrote about in American Nations 13 years ago: the fact the Tidewater wasn’t able to expand Westward in the 18th and 19th centuries (due to the presence of the Greater Appalachians), leaving almost the entirety of this relatively compact region within the “federal halos” that formed in the second half of the 20th century around the District of Columbia and Hampton Roads/Norfolk area, site of the world’s largest naval base.
 For generations, the presence of the federal government and trillions of dollars in federal spending have allowed millions of people to live social, cultural, and economic lives without reference to the legacy Tidewater culture around them, thus radically transforming the region.
 Change came gradually (primarily from the 1960s onward) and then all at once.
 Our polls and data analysis have repeatedly shown a dramatic liberalization of Tidewater attitudes on everything from abortion to gun control to elections in the past two decades.
 It’s now one of the most liberal places on the continent by many measures – and its attitudes on immigration are now in the middle of the pack, similar to those in Yankeedom rather than Greater Appalachia.
 I would expect this trend to continue, particularly as northern Virginia suburbs around Washington remain among the most popular immigration destinations in the country.

 The Nationscape polls asked respondents about their attitudes to various demographic groups including “undocumented immigrants.”
 Among Hispanic respondents, pluralities in all the regional cultures save New France had a favorable opinion of this group.
 The picture was very different among non-Hispanics: undocumented migrants were viewed negatively in every region.
 And the regional pattern did not match the outlines we saw with other immigration-related metrics.
 Undocumented people were the least popular in (immigrant-friendly) New Netherland (net -12.9% favorability), followed by (immigrant-unfriendy) Deep South (-9.8) and pro-immigrant Spanish Caribbean (-9.3).
 They were most popular in Yankeedom (but still underwater at -2.6), hyper-conservative New France (-3.1), and Greater Appalachia (-3.7.)
 This pattern confounds easy analysis, but we present it here to emphasize a point made many times elsewhere: people’s opinions about legal and extralegal immigration are often widely divergent.